Ask any safety leader about a key indicator of a safety program’s success and they’ll tell you employee participation and involvement.

 Keep content fresh, highly relevant, mix up for the format of your training, and ask workers what topics or areas they would want to learn more about.
 Incorporating focus areas they mention can be a great way to keep them engaged with the content.

-iReportSource keeps you on track and reminded of EVERY employee’s training requirements and deadlines.
+iReportSource safety training system keeps you on track and reminded of EVERY employee’s training requirements and deadlines.
 It also shows the time spent on each training, on each document, and you can even run reports to proactively recognize the training sessions that are about to expire.
 That means they get relevant content to keep them engaged, and you get to stay on top of every last detail in terms of training.

 Keep Your Employees Involved In Your Safety Culture